google/libphonenumber/resources/timezones/README.md

 # Timezone Mapper

-The timezone mapper allows one to get a likely timezone for a particular phone number.
+The timezone mapper allows a likely timezone to be obtained for a given phone number.
 The timezone returned is the canonical ID from [CLDR]( http://www.unicode.org/cldr/charts/latest/supplemental/zone_tzid.html), not a localised name (or any other identifier).
 For mobile phones which are associated